 Low back pain

 A 2015 review of studies found that acupuncture could provide short-term relief from low back pain.
-This is true if acupuncture is used alone or with other more traditional treatments, like medications or physical therapy.
+This is true if acupuncture is used alone or with other treatments, such as medications or physical therapy.

 Pain caused by osteoarthritis in the knee is a leading cause of disability among adults.
-A 2010 review of 10 studies found that acupuncture is an effective treatment for knee pain and physical symptoms of osteoarthritis.
+A 2010 review found that acupuncture is an effective treatment for knee pain and physical symptoms of osteoarthritis.

 Migraines and headaches

-Additionally, one 2017 study suggests that regular acupuncture treatments may help people with a history of migraines prevent future episodes.
+Additionally, research suggests that regular acupuncture treatments may help people with a history of migraines prevent future episodes.

 Researchers are mixed on the use of acupuncture to reduce labor pains during childbirth.
 Some studies show a statistically significant reduction in pain experience.
-Other studies point out that accurate measure of acupuncture’s effectiveness during labor is difficult to measure.
+Others point out that acupuncture’s effectiveness during labor is difficult to measure.

-Still, acupuncture remains an area of interest for many mothers looking for non-medication options.
+Still, acupuncture remains an area of interest for many mothers looking for medication-free options.

-However, the same research does not firmly rule out acupuncture as a therapy for quitting smoking.
-More research is needed.
+However, though more research is needed, acupuncture shouldn’t be firmly ruled out as a potential therapy for quitting smoking.